April 1, 2023 - Kevin Tu

-Today’s omnichannel business environments are ripe with opportunities for fraud.
-Fortunately, many companies are taking potential fraud and security breaches seriously and are leveraging every opportunity to protect themselves and their customers.
-However, one area that’s easily overlooked is how scammers can attack through call centers.
+Today’s omnichannel business environments are ripe with opportunities for fraud — including the call center (also called the contact center or customer experience center).
+Fortunately, many companies are taking potential fraud and security breaches seriously and are leveraging every opportunity to protect themselves and their customers with better fraud prevention strategies.

-Call center fraud increased 113% between 2016 and 2017, going from 1 in 2,000 calls to 1 in roughly 937 calls.
-And even though many companies adjust their fraud detection strategies as new methods of attack are discovered, fraudsters never fail to find new ways around those measures.
+That’s because scammers are getting busier.
+In 2024, call center fraud experienced a significant surge, with account takeover attacks increasing by 32% over the past two years, and at least 33% of all fraud attacks now originating in call centers.
+And even though many companies adjust their fraud detection strategies as new methods of attack are discovered, fraudsters never fail to find new ways around those security measures.

-Combating fraud is a never-ending game of volleyball, and understanding how call center fraud occurs and what you can do to mitigate it can help you keep the ball in your court.
+Combating fraud is a never-ending game of volleyball, and understanding how call center fraud occurs and what you can do to detect suspicious activity and mitigate it can help you keep the ball in your court.

 Why Call Centers are Targets of Choice for Scammers